hieunguyendev2206/hieunguyendev2206/README.md

 </p>

-- ✍ I majored in software engineering.
+- ✍ ✍ I have completed HTML, CSS, JS course and know how to use Bootstrap
 - ✍ I'm learning React technology combined with .NET.
 - ✍ I'm learning C# and Java.
-- ✍ I have completed HTML, CSS, JS course and know how to use Bootstrap

 <br />